dgroomes/stackoverflow-look-back/README.md

 * DONE Standardize on RPC class naming convention.
     * For clients, the name should follow: 1) BrowserDescriptor 2) SourceDescription 3) DestinationDescriptor 4) "
       RpcClient"
-    * For servers, the name should follow: 1) BrowserDescriptor 2) DestinationDescriptor 3) "RpcServer"
+    * For servers, the name should follow: 1) BrowserDescriptor 2) DestinationDescriptor 3) "RpcServer".
       The class comments should follow the same order.
 * DONE Consider turning `content-script-messaging-proxy.js` into a specific component of the RPC system.
 The genericness of it is becoming more confusing I think.
 This work will include baking in the "procedure target RPC" in the RpcClient and RpcServer classes and also handling it in the content script proxy.